SuperDARN/pydarn/docs/user/citing.md

 # How to cite SuperDARN

-Super Dual Auroral Radar Network (SuperDARN) is a network of 36 radars 20 institutions, to cite general SuperDARN you can use:
+Super Dual Auroral Radar Network (SuperDARN) is a made up of 36 radars 20 institutions, to cite general SuperDARN you can use:

 - Greenwald, R.A., Baker, K.B., Dudeney, J.R. et al. Space Sci Rev (1995) 71: 761. [doi:10.1007/BF00751350](https://doi.org/10.1007/BF00751350)